 Steve Wilson is a Care Consultant for the Alzheimer’s Association.
 At the Memory Hub, he helps people with memory loss and care partners get connected to helpful resources for via free in-person, phone, or virtual consults.
 Steve has worked as a music therapist in long term care homes in many different locations.
 He appreciates being a part of the Memory Hub community because of all the conversations and connections that happen in this collaborative environment.
 Serving people at the Memory Hub also means he can connect families to a wide array of engagement, education, and support opportunities.
 Outside of work, Steve enjoys playing strategy games and being in nature.

 Founded in 1997, Elderwise creates space for adults to age well through their adult day program, outreach programs, and special events held around the Puget Sound.
 Elderwise invites adults living with memory loss to creatively and meaningfully engage with each other through art, discussion, movement, and shared meals.
-At the Memory Hub, Elderwise offers their renowned arts-based adult day program 2 days per week.
+At the Memory Hub, Elderwise offers their nationally award-winning arts-based adult day program Monday, Tuesday, Wednesday and Thursday.
 Visit: Elderwise Day Program.

 Who's Who from Elderwise

 Annie Koziol has worked with Elderwise for many years and is now the Director.
-She looks forward to the incredible opportunity of collaborating with the dementia-friendly organizations coming together at the Memory Hub.
+She enjoys the incredible opportunity of collaborating with the dementia-friendly organizations coming together at the Memory Hub.
 In her spare time, she gardens and has fun with her children, grandchild, and friends.

 Sandy Sabersky is co-founder and board chair of Elderwise and is co-author of The Elderwise Way: A Different Approach to Life with Dementia.
-She is looking forward to in-person meetings again and being in community with participants in the Elderwise day program.
-Sandy is happy to be a part of the Memory Hub team.
+She enjoys being in community with participants in the Elderwise day program, and is happy to be a part of the Memory Hub team.
 Sandy enjoys being out in nature.

 Full Life Care is a not-for-profit organization dedicated to improving the lives of people with chronic illness and disabilities and supporting caregivers.
 Since the 1970s, they have helped thousands of individuals preserve their dignity, maintain their independence, and stay engaged in the community.
 They are a multifaceted organization with a range of programs throughout the Puget Sound, from homecare to adult day health services.
 At the Memory Hub, Full Life Care provides dementia caregiver education, offering their evidence-based STAR-Full Life course.
 Visit: Dementia Training for Family Caregivers

 Tegenu Negi is the Training and Outreach Specialist at Full Life Care.
-He is excited to provide the evidence-based STAR-Full Life Care dementia training for family and in-home caregivers.
+He enjoys providing the evidence-based STAR-Full Life Care dementia training for family and in-home caregivers.
 He sees being involved at the Memory Hub as a great opportunity to collaborate with other programs and expand services to communities.
-In his spare time, he enjoys traveling, gardening, and playing ground tennis.
+In his spare time, he enjoys traveling, gardening, and playing tennis.

 Rena Ferretti is the Director of Community Programs at Full Life Care and enjoys bringing people together to make the world a better place.
 She has worked in the dementia community as a support group facilitator for over a decade and holds dear the relationships that have developed over that time.
 In her spare time, she enjoys gardening and fly fishing.